 “The microbiome revolution has shown us that everything is interconnected – our health, our environment, our planet.
 Microbes are the foundation of all life, the glue that holds it all together, and may yet provide solutions to many of our health and environmental challenges.
 This inspires us to find new possibilities, through new perspectives, and work together more symbiotically to overcome the challenges on our planet today”

 A team for life

-Susan works closely with her partner, internationally regarded naturopathic physician scientist Alan C. Logan.
+Susan works closely with her partner, internationally regarded scholar and biophilosopher Alan C. Logan.
 They met in Japan in 2003.
 The story of their relationship - parallel universes that converged - is nothing less than a book in itself.
 They are a team.
 Their career paths - research, writing, speaking, media - and their lives have been on the trajectory towards each other for many years.
 They function within expansive medical/scientific territory covering conventional and holistic outlooks; their differing educational backgrounds and experiences are of significant appeal here.
-Susan is internationally recognized for her work involving the microbiome, allergy and the immune system.
+Susan is internationally recognized for her work involving the microbiome, allergy, the immune system, and early environmental determinants of health.
 Alan is internationally recognized for his work involving natural environments, nutrition and mental health.
-They are poised to bring a message of unity.
-The combination of an MD-ND team is a rarity in general, and certainly in this realm of discussion.
-They both enjoy promoting awareness of holistic health perspectives.
+Together they bring a message of unity in their commitment to the personal, public and planetary health agenda.

 Medical and Scientific Career

 Susan Prescott is a Professor of Paediatrics in the School of Paediatrics and Child Health at University of Western Australia.
 She is a Paediatrician and an Immunologist, specialising in Allergy at the Perth Children’s Hospital.
 Susan is a Founding Director of the ORIGINS Project at the Telethon KIDS Institute, a legacy project which will examine how the environment influences health throughout life.